 I was lucky to find a really good local therapist who understood M.E. to help me continue my progress.
 I was initially slightly apprehensive as I was unsure if her way of working would complement what I was already doing.
-I was also concerned that certain psychological treatments such as Cognitive Behaviour Therapy have been known to cause relapse in M.E./CFS patients.
+I was also concerned that certain psychological treatments such as cognitive behavioural therapy have been known to cause relapse in M.E./CFS patients.

-With her help I gained a lot of insight into areas which may have been hindering my recovery and am pleased to report that I have continued to make really good progress.
-I no longer need regular counselling but am in contact with my therapist.
+With her help, I gained a lot of insight into areas which may have been hindering my recovery and am pleased to report that I have continued to make really good progress.
+I no longer need regular counselling but am still in contact with my therapist.

 The exact cause of M.E. is controversial but evidence now points to it starting as a physical illness.
 But, like many chronic illnesses, there are also psychological factors which need to be addressed.
 I believe counselling is a treatment which, if combined with other treatments, can have a very positive effect on M.E./CFS patients.